British hacker for Islamic State killed in U.S. drone strike in Syria - sources

 Cyber security experts have said they believe that Hussain and other hackers working for Islamic State lack the skills needed to launch serious attacks such as ones that could shut down computer networks or damage critical infrastructure.

 "He wasn't a serious threat.
-He was most likely a nuisance hacker," said Adam Meyers, vice president of cybersecurity firm CrowdStrike.
+He was most likely a nuisance hacker," said Adam Meyers, vice president of intelligence with cyber security firm CrowdStrike.
 "It was his involvement in recruitment, communications and other ancillary support that would have made him a target."

 In 2012 he was jailed for six months for stealing former British Prime Minister Tony Blair's address book from an account maintained by a Blair adviser.